 I was born in...
 Nah, let's not start that far back.
 Let's just say after dropping out of graduate school in history I became a football coach-- in fact, the first story I ever sold was to a coaching magazine, about a way to change blocking assignments at the line of scrimmage, and I was on the staff of a guy who was named national major college coach of the year.
 I never intended to make that a career and always-- always-- intended to write, and left coaching to freelance, next became a Washington journalist covering economics and national politics, then finally began doing what I always intended and wanted to do: write books.
-Two of those books-- The Great Influenza: the story of the Deadliest Pandemic in History and Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America-- have taken me away from writing and engaged me in public policy in areas of flood protection, pandemic preparedness, resilience, and risk communication (a phrase I despise and use very reluctantly).
+But two of those books-- The Great Influenza: the story of the Deadliest Pandemic in History and Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America-- have taken me away from writing and engaged me in public policy in areas of flood protection, pandemic preparedness, resilience, and risk communication (a phrase I dislike and use very reluctantly).

 Meanwhile I'm finishing a book, working title Water and Oil: the making and unmaking of America, about something else I also got deeply involved in-- coastal Louisiana.
-Because of my flood protection responsibilities did lead me inevtiably to launch a lawsuit against 97 oil, gas, and pipeline companies for their role in the destruction of 2,000 square miles of Louisiana's coast.
+Because of my flood protection responsibilities, I became the architect of a lawsuit against 97 oil, gas, and pipeline companies for their role in the destruction of 2,000 square miles of Louisiana's coast.
 To read more about that issue go to the "Suing Exxon" page on this site or click the link to a story about the suit in The New York Times Magazine entitled The Most Ambitious Enviromental Lawsuit Ever http://www.nytimes.com/interactive/2014/10/02/magazine/mag-oil-lawsuit.html?_r=1.

 Here's the more formal version of my bio: